ngerakines/k8s-workflow-deploy/README.md

 * [ ] Add support for namespace selection using annotations.

   This would remove the `namespaces` attribute from the Workflow resource and instead look for the `workflow-deploy.ngerakines.me/enabled` and `workflow-deploy.ngerakines.me/workflow` annotations on namespaces.

+* [ ] Relative suppression values.

+  This includes support for values like "Friday after 5:00 PM to Monday at 7:00 AM", "Weekdays before 5:00 AM", and "Weekdays after 9:00 PM"